kiboschool/course-pm-and-design/src/project-management-and-design.md

-# Project Management and Design
+# Product Management and Design

 **CSF004**

 _6 ECTS Credits_

-## Welcome to Project Management and Design
+## Welcome to Product Management and Design

 <!-- Welcome Video -->